meni432/redis-article/README.md

-# Understanding Apache Flink’s Role in Modern Data Processing
+# Embracing Modern Data Solutions: Transitioning from Apache Flink to Redis and AWS Lambda with SQS and Kinesis

 In the rapidly evolving world of data processing and analytics, businesses and developers continually seek more efficient, scalable, and cost-effective solutions.
 Apache Flink has been a strong player in the field of real-time data processing.
 However, the emergence of cloud-native technologies like Redis, AWS Lambda, and the combination of SQS and Kinesis presents a compelling case for organizations to reevaluate their data processing architectures.

-## Apache Flink
+## Understanding Apache Flink’s Role
 Apache Flink is an open-source, unified stream-processing and batch-processing framework.
 It excels in real-time data processing, offering high throughput and low latency.
 However, Flink can be complex to set up and maintain, and it often requires a significant infrastructure investment.

 ## Advantages of Redis and AWS Lambda in Data Processing